hjacobs/kube-janitor/README.rst

    :target: https://coveralls.io/github/hjacobs/kube-janitor?branch=master
    :alt: Code Coverage

-Clean up (delete) Kubernetes resources after a configured TTL (time to live).
+Kubernetes Janitor cleans up (deletes) Kubernetes resources after a configured TTL (time to live).
+It processes all namespaced resources including custom resource definitions (CRDs) and will delete them if the ``janitor/ttl`` annotation indicates the resource as expired.

 Example use cases:

-* Deploy the janitor to a test (non-prod) cluster and use namespaces with a TTL of 7 days for prototyping
+* Deploy the janitor to a test (non-prod) cluster and use namespaces with a TTL of 7 days (``janitor/ttl: 7d``) for prototyping
-* TODO
+* Annotate your temporary nginx deployment with ``zkubectl annotate deploy nginx janitor/ttl=24h`` to automatically delete it after 24 hours

 Usage